Team

 Julia Nesheiwat, Director

 Dr. Julia Nesheiwat is an expert in energy, environment, climate change, and national security, with experience as a public servant, academic, former military officer, and US diplomat.
-She is a Distinguished Fellow at the Atlantic Council, and since December 2020, has served as Commissioner on the US Arctic Research Commission, reporting to the White House and Congress.
+She is a Distinguished Fellow at the Atlantic Council and has served as a Commissioner on the US Arctic Research Commission since December 2020, reporting to the White House and Congress.
 Dr. Nesheiwat has served in the Bush, Obama, Trump, and Biden-Harris administrations, holding leadership roles ranging from Deputy Assistant to the President for Homeland Security & Resilience to Deputy Assistant Secretary of State.
 From July 2019 to February 2020, she served as Florida’s first Chief Resilience Officer, launching a new office dedicated to addressing the environmental, physical, and economic impacts of climate change and emergency preparedness.

 Kim Syman, Director

 Kim Syman is a Senior Partner at New Profit.
 A member of New Profit’s founding team, Kim co-leads New Profit’s initiative to support social entrepreneurs focused on systemic change.
 Her passion is connecting ideas and people — social entrepreneurs and their counterparts in government, philanthropy, business, technology, and the media — to accelerate our nation’s collective ability to solve social problems.
-A current or past board member of The Health Initiative, Think of Us, AVANCE, Inc. and Youth Villages MA/NH, and a Pahara-Aspen Education Fellow.
+She is a current or past board member of The Health Initiative; Think of Us; AVANCE, Inc.; and Youth Villages MA/NH, and a Pahara-Aspen Education Fellow.
 Kim earlier played several roles at City Year, turned around a Vermont nonprofit, and worked in television.
 In addition to her service on DEPLOY/US’ board of directors, Kim serves as a special advisor for systems leadership, working with DEPLOY/US' senior leadership team on systems change strategy and pathways to scale funding and impact.
-Kim received her undergraduate degree from U.C.
-Berkeley and studied social anthropology at Oxford.
-She lives in Lexington, Massachusetts with her husband and three children.
+Kim received her undergraduate degree from UC Berkeley and studied social anthropology at Oxford.
+She lives in Lexington, Massachusetts, with her husband and three children.

 Kerry Emanuel, Advisory Board